artekm/project-task/README.md

 2. 9:00 - 12:00
 3. 9:00 - 10:00

-Finally, application should obtain information from Internet about public holidays, and excluda that days from schedule.
+Finally, application should obtain information from Internet about public holidays, and exclude that days from schedule.

 Application should be developed as Maven project.
+Remember about clean code rules and Unit Tests.
 All work should be done in separate git branch.